aneshodza/abstract.ts/docs/datatypes/LINKED_LIST.md

 ## Linked List
-The Linked List is implemented under the classname `LinkedList`.
+The Linked List data structure is implemented under the classname `LinkedList`.

 ### Usage
 The implementation supports a wide variety of operations.
 Below are a few use-cases.